Prunella Fraser: Professional recognition

 Prunella Fraser was elected a Fellow of the Society of Antiquaries of London in November 1990.

 She checked inscriptions on drawings at the Royal Institute of British Architects in preparation for a public lecture on William Talman, given by Margaret Whinney at the Courtauld Institute of Art in November 1954.

 In 1956 she introduced a discussion on British 18th-century drawings in the possession of the RIBA Library.

-A collection of Fraser's architectural photographs are held at the Courtauld Institute of Art's Conway Library, which is currently undergoing a digitisation process.
+A collection of Fraser's architectural photographs is held at the Courtauld Institute of Art's Conway Library, which is currently undergoing a digitisation process.

 Personal life

 Prunella Fraser, née Hodgson, was the only daughter of C. G. Hodgson, of St Albans.

 She married the architect, Simon Barron Fraser, at Chelsea Old Church on 23 May 1959.

 She lived in Bristol in later life.
 She died on 25 July 2016.